devjetsoftware/docinsight-support/docs/getting-started/installation.md

 # Installation

-To install DocInsight, download the latest version from the [Releases](../../releases/README.md), run the installer, and follow the instructions to complete the installation process.
+To install DocInsight, download the latest version from the official [Downloads](https://devjetsoftware.com/downloads/) page, run the installer, and follow the instructions to complete the installation process.

 ## System Requirements